braunm/sparseHessianFD/cran-comments.md

 ##Submission notes for sparseHessianFD, version 0.3.3

-- This is a minor update that corresponds to the final version submitted to the Journal of Statistical Software.
+- This is a minor update that corresponds to the final version accepted at the Journal of Statistical Software.

 - Explicit registration of native routines, as required by R 3.4.0.